jlapin1/spectral_similarity/manuscript/manuscript_draft.md

 **Ambiguity Problem in LC-MS:**
 - Proteomics is important, LC-MS commonly used
+- Scoring and FDR of identifications (not sure about placement)
 - Signals not always able to discriminate
 - RT: co-elution
 - IM: co-isolation